elusivecodes/FrostDateTime/README.md

 **End Of Second**

-Set the date to the last millisecond of the second in current timezone.
+Set the date to the last millisecond of the second in current timeZone.

 ```javascript
 date.endOfSecond();